Skip to main content

 active

 What makes Owens singular is not the darkness — darkness is easy — but the discipline.
-Every collection functions within the same vocabulary, yet each season finds new inflections.
-The brutalist concrete of his Paris store on Place du Palais Royal, the stepped furniture he designs in collaboration with his partner Michèle Lamy, the physicality of his runway presentations: all of it is the same project, expressed through different materials.
+Every collection functions within the same vocabulary, yet each season finds new inflections, new tensions between the architectural and the organic, the monumental and the intimate.
+The brutalist concrete of his Paris store on Place du Palais Royal, the stepped furniture he designs and shows at the Salon del Mobile, the collaborations with Carpenters Workshop Gallery, the physicality of his runway presentations: all of it is the same project, expressed through different materials.
+He has built, with Lamy, a world that operates with the internal logic of a complete cosmology — clothing, furniture, architecture, performance, all governed by the same proportional relationships, the same commitment to materials that carry weight both literal and metaphorical.
 He has said that glamour is a form of armor.
-His clothes function accordingly — protective, monumental, strange, and oddly tender beneath the severity.
+His clothes function accordingly — protective, monumental, strange, and oddly tender beneath the severity, garments for people who have decided that the body is both a fortress and a temple and that the distinction between the two is less important than the devotion required to inhabit either.